 Can Allergic Reactions to Food Happen After 12 Hours?

-So, coming back to the question at hand, can food sensitivity reactions present themselves after 12 hours?
+So, returning to the question, can food sensitivity reactions present themselves after 12 hours?
 The answer is, unfortunately, yes.
-It is possible for people to experience allergic reactions, or anaphylaxis, even 12 hours after they have consumed the food they are allergic to.
+People can experience allergic reactions or anaphylaxis, even 12 hours after consuming the food they are allergic to.

 Why Does it Take That Long?

 There are a few reasons why this might be the case.
-For one, it takes around 6-8 hours for food to make its way through the stomach and into the small intestine.
+For one, food takes around 6-8 hours to make its way through the stomach and into the small intestine.
 This means that if you ate food you were allergic to 8 hours ago, there is a chance that your body is only now beginning to react to it.

-Another reason is that some food allergens can actually be stored in your fat cells.
-This means that even if you stop consuming the food allergen, you might still have reactions because your body is constantly releasing the allergen into your system.
+Another reason is that some food allergens can be stored in your fat cells.
+This means that even if you stop consuming the food allergen, you might still react because your body constantly releases the allergen into your system.

 The Common Symptoms of an Allergic Reaction After 12 Hours

-What are the symptoms that one can expect to experience if they have an allergic reaction after 12 hours?
+What symptoms can one expect to experience if they have an allergic reaction after 12 hours?
 For the most part, they will be similar to the symptoms of a normal food allergy reaction.

 One common reaction to allergies can be found on the skin.
 Several hives or welts will pop up on certain parts of the body.
-The swelling can even extend to other parts such as a person’s lips.
+The swelling can extend to other parts, such as a person’s lips.